Advice for EU/EEA nationals (including Irish Citizens) and their families about Brexit.

 "Existing close family members living overseas will be able to join them here in future.
 In order to do so, EU citizens will need to apply for settled or pre-settled status under the EU Settlement Scheme."

-If the UK leaves the EU with a deal, EU/EEA students currently studying in the UK and their eligible family members can opt to apply to the EU Settlement Scheme and will have until 30 June 2021 (unless there is a no-deal) to make their application.
+EU/EEA and Swiss students currently studying in the UK and their eligible family members can opt to apply to the EU Settlement Scheme and have until 30 June 2021 to make their application.

 Support and advice